bvattikonda/data-plan-api/mobile_data_plan_api_v4_2.md

 1. SIM_RELOAD_REQUIRED = 11.
 The phone number provided in the request is in a "grace period" where a subscriber can receive incoming calls but cannot use mobile data.
 User has to top up credits or buy data packs to get out of this state.
+1. TOO_MANY_REQUESTS = 12.
+The DPA (or a backend) is overloaded with too many requests.

 Otherwise, the DPA returns a 200 OK.
 We note that these `cause` values are used for all responses.